wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-transition/includes/4-exercise.md

 1. Close Power Query & Load the Dates table to the Data Model

 > [!NOTE]
-> This lab has been created based on the sales activities of the *fictitious* Wi-Fi company called SureWi which has been provided by [P3 Adaptive](https://p3adaptive.com/?azure-portal=true).
+> This exercise has been created based on the sales activities of the *fictitious* Wi-Fi company called SureWi which has been provided by [P3 Adaptive](https://p3adaptive.com/?azure-portal=true).
 The data is property of P3 Adaptive and has been shared with the purpose of demonstrating Excel and Power BI functionality with industry sample data.
 Any use of this data must include this attribution to P3 Adaptive.

 ## Exercise 1: Import from Excel to Power BI Desktop: Customers and quotes queries and tables